 Business Cloud Plan: Starting at $9.95/month the Business Cloud plan includes unlimited domains, 6Gb of memory, a 6 core CPU, and “free” SSL & IP.

 Even without our discount, HostGator’s Cloud plans offer customers an excellent product at a fair price.

-So Who Wins?
-Bluehost
+Who Wins?
+Bluehost.

-Now that we’ve reviewed the pricing, speeds, uptimes, and customer service of each provider, the question still remains, “Which host is best?”.
+Now that we’ve reviewed the pricing, speeds, uptimes, and customer service of each provider, the question still remains, “Which host is the best?”.

 Unlike the last time I compared these three services, the answer isn’t as cut and dry in 2018.

-However, HostGator’s improvements still can not stand up to Bluehost’s impressive hosting plans.
+Despite that, HostGator’s improvements still can not stand up to Bluehost’s impressive hosting plans.